seanhess/hyperbole/README.md

     default-language: GHC2021
 ```

-Paste the above example into Main.hs, and run:
+Paste the above example into Main.hs, then run it:

     $ cabal run